metaplex-foundation/metaplex-program-library/README.md

 ## Installation

-To install, either download a binary or install from source.
+To install, either download a binary, install from Crates.io, or install from source.
 Non-technical users will typically find using a pre-built binary to be simpler.

 ### Binaries